fast-platform/fastjs/README.md

 ### Installing

 To install this package in your project, you can use the following command within your terminal.
-FASTjs is quite big (3MB not minified), because we use quite a few libraries, but we do most of the heavy lifting for you.
-On time we will work to make the package smaller (We promise!)

 ```
 npm install --save fast-fastjs
 ```